On the Welfare of EIP-1559 with Patient Bidders: Model Extensions

-\begin{proof} Let $B=1$ and fix an online algorithm with average block size limit $B$ and slackness $\Delta$.
-Let $p = (\Gamma+\Delta)/\varepsilon$ for some small constant $\varepsilon$ to be specified below.
-We will prove the lemma for $T=2p$ and the same follows for any larger $T$ by adding an arbitrarily long time prefix with no input transactions.
-At time 1 arrive $p$ ``green'' transactions with value 1 and size 1.
-Additionally, every time step for the next $p-1$ steps arrives a single``red'' transaction with value 2 and size 1.
-Let us look at how many red transactions were scheduled by our algorithm by the end of time $p$.
+At time 1 arrive $p+1$ ``green'' transactions with value 1 and size 1.
+Additionally, every time step for the next $p$ steps arrives a single ``red'' transaction with value 2 and size 1.
+Let us look at how many red transactions were scheduled by our algorithm by the end of time $p+1$.

-Case I: at least $p/2$ red transactions were scheduled.
-Since the total number of scheduled transactions by this time is at most $p+\Delta$, this means that at least $p/2-\Delta$ green transactions were not scheduled and can never be scheduled any more since their deadline has passed.
-Now assume that no more transactions arrive in the next $p$ steps, so our algorithm can schedule the rest of the red transactions but, again, not the unscheduled green ones.
-This gives an upper bound of $2p+p/2+\Delta$ on the social welfare of our online algorithm.
-The Optimal clairvoyant algorithm could have scheduled only the green transactions during the first $p$ steps and then the red transactions, one after another, after that for a total social welfare of $2(p-1) + p$.
-The ratio between these amounts is $5/6+O(\varepsilon)$.
+Case I: at least $(p+1)/2$ red transactions were scheduled.
+Since the total number of scheduled transactions by this time is at most $(p+1)+\Delta(T)$, this means that at least $(p+1)/2-\Delta(T)$ green transactions were not scheduled and can never be scheduled any more since their deadline has passed.
+Now assume that no more transactions arrive in the next $p+1$ steps, so our algorithm can schedule the rest of the red transactions but, again, not the unscheduled green ones.
+This gives an upper bound of $2(p+1)+(p+1)/2+\Delta(T)=5(p+1)/2+\Delta(T)$ on the social welfare of our online algorithm.
+The optimal offline algorithm could have scheduled only the green transactions during the first $p+1$ steps and then the red transactions, one after another, after that for a total social welfare of ${2p + (p+1)= 3p+1}$.
+The ratio between these amounts is $5/6+O(\varepsilon)$, {and thus the loss is at least $1/6-o(1)>1/10$}.